OriHoward/FinalProject-Chat/README.md

 ### The server has the following classes as well:
 1) Actions - has special enums so that the server and the server client have a common language.
-2) SocketHandler - this class responsible to send messages from the server and get messages from the server.
+2) SocketHandler - this class responsible to send messages from the server and get messages to the server.
 3) Client - The server saves all the information (connection for example) he has with each client in this class.
 4) HandleClients - responsible to handle with all the clients requests.
 5) RunServer - main to run the server